danyao/web-payments-explainers/identity-in-payment-handlers.md

 Status: draft <br/>
 Last updated: 2020-02-17

-This explainer aims to enumerate the technical solutions that are currently available to web applications that implement the [Payment Handler API][ph-api] to establish payer identity during a payment flow.
+This explainer attempts to enumerate the technical solutions that are currently available to web applications that implement the [Payment Handler API][ph-api] to establish payer identity during a payment flow.

+__A note to readers:__
+Since I'm learning about web storage and privacy as I go, any feedback is highly appreciated. 🙂🙏🏻 The end goal of this document is to either confirm that Payment Handler API has sufficient features to support the type of identity flow needed during web payments, or identify any missing features that we should add to the API.

 ## Background